Ranking every Arsenal captain of the Premier League era from worst to best

 — afcstuff (@afcstuff) November 15, 2017

-After eight years at the Emirates, Koscielny was finally appointed as permanent Arsenal captain in 2018 by Unai Emery.
+After eight successful years at the Emirates, Koscielny was appointed permanent Arsenal captain in 2018 by Unai Emery.

-Koscielny then rejected a new Arsenal contract and refused to travel on their pre-season tour to the United States before forcing through a move to Bordeaux.
-Not exactly fitting behaviour for a captain.
+He was soon struck by the curse, making only 17 Premier League appearances in 2018-19 before rejecting a new contract, refusing to travel on their pre-season tour to the United States and then forcing through a move to Bordeaux.

 However, at the end of the season he announced that he was refusing to sign a new contract and ruined his legacy by signing for bitter rivals Manchester United.